 Almost nothing is known about season 11 yet.
 We can, however, make some educated guesses.
 The Christmas special is still on the way as well.

 Here are a few other hints:

-- According to Moffat, the BBC is tentatively planning for at least five more years of Doctor Who.
+- According to Moffat, the BBC is tentatively planning for at least four or five more years of Doctor Who.
 That is an incredible vote of confidence from the BBC, but it could always change if ratings slide.

 - Although Michelle Gomez initially said she was done with playing Missy, especially with Capaldi leaving, she later suggested that she may be up to return at some point.

 - Matt Lucas may appear in the Christmas special as Nardole to tie up his story.
 He is not expected to return in season 11.

 - Along with David Bradley appearing as the First Doctor, Ellie Spicer will appear as Polly in the Christmas Special.